minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 * Do not ask for help with any type of Xbox 360 modifications
 * Bumping support threads if no response is received within twelve hours is allowed

+## Recent & Upcoming Title Updates

+* All recent and future Xbox 360 Edition title update threads belongs here.
+* Do not post threads that are not related to a new or future title update.

 ## Suggestions

 * __Clearly title your threads__